IshanGCoder/AngryBirds/README.md

-# AngryBirds
+# angryBirdsStage2.5
-Angry Birds Game
+Angry Birds stage 2.5 with Class Inheritance and Images